Same-sex marriage in Oaxaca: 2012 Supreme Court case

-Administrative process
+Under Mexican law, jurisprudential precedent is established when five rulings in a state reach the same conclusion on the same legal issue.
+Once this threshold is met, the precedent overrides conflicting provisions in state legislation.
+Consequently, same-sex marriages granted through amparo can be performed in any state, irrespective of whether the civil code has been amended.
+On 23 April 2014, the Supreme Court issued another amparo in favor of 39 same-sex couples.
+In 2016, a couple from San Juan Bautista Tuxtepec successfully obtained an amparo allowing them to marry.
+In July 2017, a same-sex couple in Oaxaca City married without resorting to an amparo, signaling a gradual normalization of the practice.
+The first recorded same-sex marriages in Santiago Jamiltepec and Salina Cruz occurred in April and May 2018, respectively, both granted through the recurso de amparo remedy.

+Directive and passage of legislation in 2019

-On 26 August 2018, the Oaxaca civil registry began allowing same-sex couples to marry without the need of their first obtaining an amparo.
+On 26 August 2018, the state civil registry began allowing same-sex couples to marry without the need to first obtain an amparo.
 However, the process took three business days compared to two hours for opposite-sex couples.
-Lawyer Daniel Merlin Tolentino explained that the difference of waiting time between heterosexual and same-sex couples was to "ensure the marriage would comply with jurisprudence".
-The civil registry would "carefully" consider and analyse each marriage request from same-sex couples to ensure its legitimacy, as state law at the time still banned same-sex marriages.
-To marry, a couple must present valid documents, including a marriage request, both spouses' birth certificates and official documents and the results of a premarital medical test, as well as have at least 4 witnesses present.
-The cost was identical to heterosexual couples.
+Lawyer Daniel Merlin Tolentino explained that the longer waiting time for same-sex couples was intended to "ensure the marriage would comply with jurisprudence".
+The civil registry would "carefully" review each marriage request from same-sex couples to confirm its legitimacy, as state law at the time still banned same-sex marriages.
+To marry, a couple had to present valid documents, including a marriage request, both spouses' birth certificates, official identification, and the results of a premarital medical test, and have at least four witnesses present.
+The cost was identical to that for heterosexual couples.